• Call Us : +44 20 4578 1431

 Depending on the size and scope of your school, you may apply for a single campus-wide accreditation or accreditation for specific sections of your schools.
 For example, you may be a stand-alone primary school only requiring IEAC School Accreditation, or you could have a kindergarten on campus and/or a secondary/middle years school.
 IEAC can work with you to develop the best accreditation options to suit your needs, your local education authorities, and your school community.

-Levels of Accreditation
+Levels Of Accreditation

 There are several levels of IEAC Accreditation.
 Initially, schools can display Candidate Membership, granted upon submission of the Application for Accreditation and relevant documentation, indicating your school's intent to pursue full accreditation.
 Affiliate Membership is granted to schools with existing local or international accreditation and is valid for 12 months.
 Membership, this is typically applied for, and used, while a school prepares for Full Accreditation.
 Reaccreditation occurs every four years, confirming ongoing adherence to accreditation criteria.

-Benefits of IEAC’s School Accreditation
+Benefits Of IEAC’s School Accreditation

 School Accreditation with IEAC offers numerous benefits.
 IEAC School Accreditation validates your school's commitment to high educational standards, enhancing your credibility and competitiveness.
 It confirms that your school meets global educational standards, ensuring teaching and learning quality, student safety and health, effective teaching practices, and student well-being.
 IEAC works with you to communicate the school's commitment to these aspects, confirming your dedication to continuous improvement.